Health Care Guide Information

 • Avoid fatty and oily food.

-• Wear clothes with loose sleeves, so that the health care providers assess your veins and draw blood easily.
+• Wear clothes with loose sleeves, so that the health care providers can assess your veins and draw blood easily without any difficulty.

 During Blood Donation: